 Each school is asked to limit their applications to ONE (1) per Grant Round.
 If a school lodges two applications, it is unlikely that more than one application per school will be granted.

-There are only two rounds per year.
+There is only one round per year.

 All successful applications must complete an acquittal form.